 Secondary sources: Fraser, “Psychological Emptiness in the Zhuangzi”; Fox, “Reflex and Reflectivity: Wuwei in the Zhuangzi.”

 Coursework and Assessment

-Participation in class discussion (20% of the grade), two short writing assignments (500–650 words, 40%), term paper (2000–2500 words, 40%; outline due May 1, full paper due May 20).
+Class participation, including online discussion (20%), short writing assignments (40%), term paper (1500 words, 40%).
 Each of units 2–5 will include two lecture meetings followed by one class meeting devoted to discussion, in which each student will be assigned a question to discuss with the group.

 The full text of Zhuangzi 《莊子》is available in Chinese, accompanied by the James Legge translation, at the Chinese Text Project here.

 Graham, A., tr.
 Chuang Tzu: The Inner Chapters.
 Hackett, 2001.
 (English translation.)

 Watson, B., tr.
 The Complete Works of Chuang-tzu.
 Columbia, 1968.
 (English translation, available on line.)

 Ivanhoe, P. J., and B. Van Norden, eds., Readings in Classical Chinese Philosophy.
 Hackett, 2005.